Musicals101.com

 Producer

-One of the greatest producers of his time, Frohman worked his way through a series of theatre jobs before producing his first drama in 1886.
-He enjoyed many successes, including the New York premiere of Oscar Wilde's classic comedy The Importance of Being Earnest (1895).
-Closely allied with the Klaw and Erlanger theatrical syndicate, he began producing musicals in both London and New York in the 1890s and early 1900s -- including The Shop Girl (1895), Madame Sherry (1903), A Waltz Dream (1908) and The Dollar Princess (1909).
+One of the greatest stage producers of all time, this groundbreaking Jewish-American entrepreneur worked his way through a series of theatre jobs before presenting his first drama in 1886.
+His many successes included the New York premiere of Oscar Wilde's comedy The Importance of Being Earnest (1895).
+Closely allied with the Klaw and Erlanger theatrical syndicate, he began producing musicals in both London and New York in the 1890s, including The Shop Girl (1895), Madame Sherry (1903), A Waltz Dream (1908) and The Dollar Princess (1909).

 From 1910 on, Frohman concentrated his efforts on Broadway, importing such London hits as The Arcadians (1910), The Sunshine Girl (1913) and The Girl From Utah (1914) -- a production which interpolated Jerome Kern's "They Didn't Believe Me," opening a new era in the musical theatre.
-Frohman's took particular pride in having produced both the New York (1899) and London (1901) premieres of Barrie's Peter Pan.
-Trapped on the torpedoed Lusitania, he quoted one of Peter's lines to a friend -- "To die will be an awfully big adventure" -- just moments before going down with the ship at age 54.
+Frohman eventually had more than 700 stage productions to his credit, but took particular pride in having produced both the New York (1899) and London (1901) premieres of James Barrie's play Peter Pan.
+Trapped on the torpedoed Lusitania, Frohman went down with the ship.
+His recovered body is buried in the Union Field Cemetery, Queens, NY.
+Frohman never married, but his longtime live-in companion Charles Dillingham went on to a notable producing career of his own.

 Fryer, Robert